Yiyi-Luo/Project-III-Advancing-Public-Safety-Data-Insights-for-Seattle-s-Mayoral-Race/README.md

 ![Arrest Rates by Year](https://github.com/Yiyi-Luo/Advancing-Public-Safety-Data-Insights-for-Seattle-s-Mayoral-Race/assets/149438809/f08500ee-32b6-4ba9-b88f-4554fe624e0a)

-**2. Crime Trends Over the Years for Top 8 Crime Types:** The multi-year trend across various crime types suggests that certain categories of crime have seen fluctuations over the given period.
-The spike in "Person With Weapon" incidents, for example, might reflect an actual increase in such incidents or a heightened law enforcement focus on these types of calls.
-Similarly, "Drug Related Incidents" peak at certain intervals, which could correlate with enforcement campaigns or changes in societal drug use patterns.
+**2. Crime Trends Over the Years for Top 8 Crime Types:** By 2023, the most frequent incident type has shifted to "Suspicious Circum/Person/Vehicle", indicating an increase in reports of suspicious activities or individuals.
+It's worth noting that while "Prowler/Trespass/Burglary" incidents have decreased since their peak, they still represent a significant portion of the crime incidents.

 ![Crime Trends Over the Years for Top 8 Crime Type](https://github.com/Yiyi-Luo/Advancing-Public-Safety-Data-Insights-for-Seattle-s-Mayoral-Race/assets/149438809/7478e66c-633c-469a-b9d9-de74314e7df1)